-Over 2000 mutual fund schemes offered by 47 mutual funds - and multiple options within those schemes - make it difficult for investors to choose between them.
-Greater dissemination of scheme information through various media channels and availability of professional advisors in the market helps investors to handle this overload.
+There are multiple mutual fund schemes offered by 42 mutual funds - and multiple options within those schemes which makes it difficult for investors to choose between them.
+Greater dissemination of industry information through various media and availability of professional advisors in the market helps investors handle this overload.